Notable People

 That gives his career a different texture from the standard Silicon Valley founder arc.
 The excitement around Oracle is rarely emotional.
 It is structural.
 Governments, banks, hospitals, and corporations keep depending on the kinds of systems Oracle sells, and that dependency creates a quieter but more durable form of influence.

 A founder who stays around too long can become a drag on a company.
-Ellison is interesting because his longevity has often functioned as leverage instead.
+Ellison is interesting because his longevity has often functioned as a source of strategic pressure instead.

 He knows the company well enough to protect its identity, but he also seems comfortable recasting that identity when the business demands it.
 The Oracle of 2026 is not the Oracle of 1996, even if the database legacy still underwrites much of its strength.
 The cloud and AI language now sits at the center of the company's public story, and Ellison is still helping tell it.

-This biography needs more than a net-worth paragraph.
-The significant fact is not merely that he became extremely rich.
-Many founders did.
-The significant fact is that he kept his company close to the pressure points of the industry for decades.
+This biography needs more than a wealth paragraph.
+Many founders became extremely rich.
+The important fact is that Ellison kept his company close to the pressure points of the industry for decades.

 Why he matters now

-His role at Oracle is not just legacy theater.
-The official company record still places him at the top of its technical leadership, and Oracle's own recent financial disclosures show a business still trying to convert old enterprise muscle into current cloud and AI relevance.
+His role at Oracle is more than legacy theater.
+The official company record still places him at the top of its technical leadership, and Oracle's own recent financial disclosures show a business still trying to convert old enterprise muscle into cloud and AI relevance.

 Ellison helped build Oracle once.
 The more impressive part is that he kept rebuilding its reason to matter.